Wu Jinyan: 2018–present: Rising popularity

 In 2018, Wu starred in the historical drama Story of Yanxi Palace.
 The drama was incredibly popular in China and throughout Asia, streaming over 15 billion times and becoming the most googled show in 2018.

 Wu gained increased attention and popularity with her role as Wei Yingluo.

 She gained increased attention after starring in historical fiction The Legend of Haolan (2019) as Li Haolan / Zhao Ji.

 In 2019, Wu joined the cast of Youth Periplous, a Chinese variety show broadcast on Zhejiang Television.
 In August, she ranked 65th on Forbes China Celebrity 100 list.
 In September, Wu portrayed a scriptwriter in the suspense romance drama You Are My Answer which aired on Hunan Television.
 In October, Wu appeared in the 2019 edition of Forbes 30 Under 30 China list, which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

 On January 1, 2020, Wu starred in a music video for JJ Lin's song titled The Story of Us (将故事写成我们).
 Wu was invited by JJ Lin to participate in the music video after the popularity of Story of Yanxi Palace.
 This was her first music video.
 The spin-off of Story of Yanxi Palace, Yanxi Palace: Princess Adventures, where Wu reprised her role as consort Wei Yingluo, aired on Netflix one day before.

 Wu participated in the period drama series Legacy which will premiere exclusively on WarnerMedia’s regional streaming service HBO Go at an unspecified date later in 2021.
 Legacy is a 1920s-set drama that chronicles the lives of the wealthy Yi family and three sisters who vie to inherit their father’s shopping mall business.
 In a time of upheaval and uncertainty, the three sisters set aside their differences to keep the business afloat and save their family.

+Personal life

+Marriage

+On September 13, 2024, Wu posted a marriage registration photo with actor Hong Yao on Weibo, while Hong also posted the same.